SFoskitt/webhook-play-sound/README.md

 `ultrahook abc localhost:5001`

-However, for some reason, when testing this setup your curl will have extra characters in the Ultrahook URL:
-`curl --request POST https://abc-abc.ultrahook.com`
+However, for some reason, when testing this setup your curl will have extra characters in the Ultrahook URL: ** `curl --request POST https://abc-abc.ultrahook.com`
 This is the URL you'll use in your service sending the POST request webhook.

+** Okay, I found an extra note on the FAQ:
+> If you registered your account with the bob namespace and later created an endpoint named stripe, it would be located at bob-stripe.ultrahook.com.

+So if I registered for namespace of abc then you will pass the second half of the subdomain to the following ultrahook command:

+`ultrahook stripe localhost:5001`

 ## Future plans